 Cosmetics and Personal Care Products

 Cosmetics such as lipstick, foundation, and powder are often left on the bathroom counter or easily accessible in a purse or bag.
 Little eyes with curious minds may watch adults applying makeup and want to do it themselves.
 Some children get the hang of where to apply these products, but for others, it may end up in their mouths.
 A taste or lick of cosmetics won’t cause a problem.
 Larger amounts of lipstick or creams can cause diarrhea.
 We also hear about personal care products such as deodorant, perfume, and lotions.
 A lick or taste won’t cause problems, but if more is swallowed, the child may have an upset stomach and diarrhea.
 Hand sanitizer can be found almost anywhere you go.
 Swallowing a pea sized amount is not harmful, even for a small child.
 In larger amounts, such as multiple pumps, the products can cause problems.
 But, most children are unable to swallow a large amount because the products are irritating to the mouth and throat.
-Read more on our hand sanitizer safety blog.
+Read more on our one-page Hand Sanitizer Information Sheet.

 Pet Food and Cat Litter

 Children will often share their food with the family pet, so why shouldn’t the family pet share their food with the child?
 Children will occasionally try dog, cat, fish, or bird food and treats.
 There is no harm in a child getting just a taste of pet food.
 But, if the pet is taking medicine and the medicine is mixed in with the food, take extra care to keep children away from the food dish until the pet finishes it.
 Cat litter also will not cause a problem in small amounts, but it can become a choking hazard or cause a blockage in the intestines if larger quantities are eaten.